mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

 ```

 #### Edit conf.php
-Create `conf.php` by copying `conf.php.example` and edit the values to suit, you will need to set `DB_USER` and `DB_PASS` to the MySQL user and password that you created earlier.
+Create `conf.php` by copying `conf.php.example` and edit the values to suit, you will need to set `DB_USER` and `DB_PASS` to the MySQL user and password that you created earlier and adjust any configuuration to your system, like `MAILWATCH_HOME` if it's not the default one.

 ```shell
  $ cp conf.php.example conf.php